 The Strategy was developed in 2013 through technical assessments and many conversations with local communities and industries.
-It incorporated community views and suggestions from a public comment period in October 2013 (see 'What does the community think?' and www.mdba.gov.au/sites/default/files/CMS-Public-Feedback-Report.pdf).
+It incorporated community views and suggestions from a public comment period in October 2013 (see 'What does the community think?' and the Constraints Management Strategy public feedback report2).